Ralf Mackenbach: Musical career

 Mackenbach's debut album Ralf achieved a top 10 spot in the Dutch album charts and entered the Flemish album charts at number 59.
 In March 2011, it achieved gold status with over 25,000 sales.

-In 2011, he participated in the show Sterren dansen op het ijs.
-He was a judge on the 2011 edition of the Dutch talent show My Name is….
+In 2011 and 2012, Mackenbach participated in the celebrity contest shows Sterren dansen op het ijs and Sterren springen op zaterdag.
+He was also a judge on the 2011 edition of the Dutch talent show My Name Is….
 In 2019, he appeared as a judge on the Dutch adaptation of All Together Now.

 Academic career

 After graduating secondary school with a VWO certificate, Mackenbach studied at the Eindhoven University of Technology.
 In 2019, he finished a master's degree in nuclear fusion, for which he wrote the dissertation Numerical Modelling of Mode Penetration in Cylindrical Geometries Using M3D-C1.

-Continuing his studies at the Eindhoven University of Technology, Ralf completed his PhD cum laude in November 2023 with a thesis titled Available Energy: A compass for navigating the nonlinear landscape of fusion plasma turbulence.
-He will continue his work as a postdoctoral fellow at École polytechnique fédérale de Lausanne.
+Continuing his studies at the Eindhoven University of Technology, Mackenbach completed his PhD cum laude in November 2023 with a thesis titled Available Energy: A compass for navigating the nonlinear landscape of fusion plasma turbulence.
+Since 2024, he is a postdoctoral researcher at the École Polytechnique Fédérale de Lausanne (EPFL).